 A baby who has lost so much weight needs a lot of milk to recover, to be as skin-to-skin as possible and, in the case of not having the strength to suck, to defer breastfeeding until he has more energy.

-He’s 5 days old and hasn’t started to gain weight yet or he’s still losing weight.
+The baby is 5 days old and hasn’t started to gain weight yet, or she is still losing weight.

 Babies lose weight until about the third day of life and start gaining it from the fifth day.